 Traveling to a new destination for the first time can feel overwhelming, regardless of where you go or how much time you spend there.
-Consider a 1:1 travel consultation with us starting at $75/30 minutes to get a personalized travel outline.
+Consider a 1:1 travel consultation with us starting at $200/hour to get a personalized travel outline.

-COVID-19 Protocol for Traveling to the Dominican Republic in 2022
+1. COVID Protocol for Traveling to the Dominican Republic

 The Dominican Republic is one of the most welcoming places to visit for tourism right now.
 If you’re American, there is no COVID-19 test needed to enter the country.
-No vaccine requirements upon arrival.
+And the Dominican Republic has ended all vaccine and mask mandates.
+So there are NO vaccine requirements upon arrival.

-However, depending on where you’re flying back to, you may be required to present a negative PCR or antigen test before departing the country.
-This means you should take precautions to avoid getting COVID-19 since if you test positive, you not only risk infecting others but you will lose your flight back home!
-This has happened to many Americans.
+- Covid-19 Flight Departure Requirements: However, depending on which country you’re flying back to, you may be required to present a negative PCR or antigen test before departing the country.

-Testing for COVID-19 in the Dominican Republic is relatively easy, as there are several sites where you can make an appointment or walk-in ahead of your departure.
+- Costs & Testing Sites for COVID-19 in the Dominican Republic: Testing for COVID-19 in the Dominican Republic is relatively easy, as there are several sites where you can make an appointment or walk-in before departure.
 You can easily find these testing sites here.

-Beware: When budgeting for your trip, include at least $50-100 USD for your COVID test.
-That’s because the price depends on the test type.
-Also remember to add this time to your travel itinerary as the process of picking a testing site, getting there, taking the test, and waiting for the results take time.
+- Testing Costs: When budgeting for your trip, include at least $50-100 USD for your COVID test.
+And also, remember to add the extra time to your travel itinerary.

 - 30-90 days: $50.00 USD